observablehq/plot/docs/features/scales.md

 ```
 :::

-If the scale **type** is *time*, the ticks will be in local time—like the [Date constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date)—rather than UTC.
+If the scale **type** is *time*, the ticks will be in local time—as with the dates below—rather than UTC.

 :::plot https://observablehq.com/@observablehq/plot-continuous-scales
 ```js